anubansal17/anubansal17.github.io/_posts/Blog.md

 **Software Engineering Internship Experience at Finxera, Chandigarh**

 > Hey there!
 I am Anu Bansal, IT’20 student at Panjab University, Chandigarh.
-I have been offered an SDE role for an internship and full-time at Finxera, Chandigarh through campus placements, and I am currently pursuing my 6 months internship at the company.
+I am currently working as a Software Development Engineer at Finxera, Chandigarh.

 **A bit about Finxera, Chandigarh**